 - Know your partner’s ideal sexual frequency and fantasies and if it doesn’t line up with yours, negotiate and find alternatives to each other’s satisfaction.

-These are, I believe, the habits that make all the important relationship needs like affection, trust, validation, companionship, and even love, possible.
+In relationships, most of us have needs like affection, trust, validation, companionship, and want to feel loved.
+The habits above are how we get those bigger goals.
 Affection, for example, is possible when you and your partner have fun together, are kind to each other, and take care of each other’s emotional needs.
-When trade-offs need to be made, and bad habits cleaned up for the good of the relationship, you’ll happily do it because you’re with someone you think is worth the effort.